gitzhuwch/my-project/notes/new-notes.md

     6. velhvl or vlog              --> compile testbench files
     7. velrun or vsim              --> Run Emulation
     8. velview                     --> debug
+### veloce run
+    1. Run emulation with the following command in the same directory as your veloce.config file.
+    • Use velrun for C, C++, and SystemC testbenches as described in the table below.
+    • Use vsim for SystemVerilog testbenches.
+(See Questa documentation.)
 ## linux HDL toolchains
     1. iverilog
         compile